farshed/farshed.github.io/src/content/blog/nature-vs-nurture.md

 This doesn't mean we're robots.
 Just that the forces driving our choices (genes, hormones, past experiences) operate largely outside conscious awareness.

-Human nature isn't a thing.
-It's a process.
+Human nature isn't a thing but a process.
 And that process is recursive, self-reinforcing, and deeply dependent on context.
 Change the environment, and you change the expression of human nature itself.

 It's about time we ditched _nature vs. nurture_ for _nature + nurture_.